bitlogik/PIVageant/README.md

 When minimized, it goes to the tray icons bar.
 Any click on the icon restore the window.

+You can change the current PIV device, after the new PIV key device was plugged in place of the other one :
+Maximize PIVageant (click on the tray icon), then click on the "Refresh" button.

 ### Generate a key in a YubiKey

 Click on the "+ new key" button in PIVageant, then confirm.